Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Introduction

-We present the cqrReg package \citep{Rpack} for \textbf{c}omposite \textbf{q}uantile \textbf{r}egression with \textbf{reg}ularization in R. This package performs computations in C++ and links back to R via the Rcpp \citep{rcpp} and RcppArmadillo \citep{rcpparmadillo} packages for increased computational efficiency. cqrReg is novel in its implementation of quantile regression, composite quantile regression, and corresponding versions regularized by an adaptive lasso penalty using three different algorithms.
-An alternating direction method of multipliers (ADMM) approach breaks up the optimization problem into simpler, more easily-solvable portions \citep{ADMMnew1}; a majorize-minimization (MM) approach majorizes both the loss and regularization functions into differentiable smooth functions and subsequently minimizes these majorizations \citep{MM}; and a coordinate descent (CD) method uses observations in a greedy algorithm to iteratively select and update individual model parameters \citep{CD}.
-For the sake of comparison, we also present an IP formulation of the problem, which seeks to minimize both loss and regularization functions after starting within rather than on the boundary of the feasible set \citep{IP}.
-In later numerical simulations, we use the advanced IP methods present in the quantreg package.

-Numerical simulation results suggest that our approaches generally improve upon quantreg's computation time with roughly the same level of error for the wide range of quantile regression problems considered.
-We find that the MM approach to non-regularized (composite) quantile regression greatly outperforms the other three methods in terms of computation time, and that the CD method excels in regularized (composite) quantile regression with high-dimensional data.
-Furthermore, our ADMM approach was competitive in all simulations performed and holds the promise of easier parallelization.
+Our work in this paper is novel in its approach to quantile regression, composite quantile regression, and corresponding versions regularized by an adaptive lasso penalty using three different algorithms.
+First, we present an alternating direction method of multipliers (ADMM) approach that breaks up the model estimation problem into simpler convex optimization problems that can be solved in parallel \citep{ADMMnew1}.
+Second, we give a majorize-minimization (MM) approach that iteratively minimizes a majorization, a particular differentiable approximation of the objective function containing both the quantile loss and penalty terms \citep{MM}.
+Third, we detail a coordinate descent (CD) method that uses observations in a greedy algorithm to iteratively select and update individual model parameters while holding others constant \citep{CD}.
+For the sake of comparison, we also discuss an IP formulation of the problem that seeks to minimize both loss and regularization functions after starting within rather than on the boundary of the feasible set \citep{IP}.
+In numerical simulations, we compare our approaches to the advanced IP methods present in the \texttt{quantreg} package.
+We implement the proposed methods using the publicly available \texttt{cqrReg} package for R \citep{Rpack}, which performs computations in C++ and links back to R via the \texttt{Rcpp} \citep{rcpp} and \texttt{RcppArmadillo} \citep{rcpparmadillo} packages for increased computational efficiency.
+The results of these simulations suggest that our approaches generally improve upon \texttt{quantreg}'s computation time with roughly the same level of estimation error for the range of quantile regression problems considered.
+We find that the MM approach to non-regularized composite quantile regression greatly outperforms the other three methods in terms of computation time and that the CD method excels in regularized (composite) quantile regression with high-dimensional data.
+Our ADMM approach was at least comparable (in terms of computation time and estimate error) in most simulations performed but holds the promise of further improvement and scalability with distributed computing and parallelization.
+Indeed, ADMM has recently been explored in the context of penalized quantile regression for big data as well as in sparse settings \citep{yulin,admmhd}.
+Our new implementations provide users with new algorithms for quantile and composite quantile regression with competitive runtime in different data settings, all with comparable estimation error.